-When will you be asked to perform a mock teaching class?
+3) When will I be asked to perform a mock teaching class?

 Mock teaching interviews are commonly asked of university teaching job applicants.
 Often, you’re asked to perform, only if the school is interested in you.
 Some will ask you do it via Skype if you can’t attend in person.
 I’ve done it both, in person and via Skype.
 Personally, I think doing a mock teaching class in person feels easier as it’s more organic and natural.
 If you’re asked to do a mock teaching interview for an academy, I still feel it’s an unusual request.
 Academies generally prefer to hire they hire young and enthusiastic teachers, who either have a background in teaching, a TEFL or have a flexible and energetic personality that can be trained.
 If you’re being asked to mock teach for them, research them first and check to see what other folks’ experiences were.
 Similar to detecting travel scams, you have to keep on your toes, ask questions and feel out what’s right. .

-How much time are you given for a mock class?
+4) How much time am I given for a mock class?

 Generally, you get 5-10 minutes to perform your teaching before the school’s English department (and potentially, a group of fellow applicants).
 The time allotted affords you at least two activities to showcase your teaching and creativity.
 This is part of your interview.

-What should you bring to a mock teaching interview?
+5) What should I bring to a mock teaching interview?

 Bring a printed copy of your lesson and materials you’ll be using.
 You’ll want to create materials of some sort to help visualize your ideas or to help the lesson feel more active and engaging.
 Your materials don’t have to be perfect, because you’re performing a sketch of a class.